utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 |<div style="width:150px">Parameter</div> | Description
 --- | ---
 `input` | **Required**.
 This can be any data type, such as a string or array.
 This is the value that the `given` [JSON Path Plus expression](#json-path-and-json-path-plus) returns.
 The rule tests the value of `input` using the function.
 `options` | The optional values of `then.functionOptions`.
 Add this parameter to your function if your function expects options. <br> If your custom function accepts options, Postman recommends defining the expected options in a [JSON Schema](#json-schema).
+To learn about adding a JSON Schema to your custom function, see the [`createRulesetFunction` Spectral function](#createrulesetfunction).
 `context` | This optional parameter is used in advanced use cases where you need to investigate several elements.
 You can use the parameter to access properties about the function.
 These properties are as follows: <br><ul><li>`path` - The `given` [JSON Path Plus expression](#json-path-and-json-path-plus) pointing to `input`. </li><li>`document` - The document you're attempting to lint.</li><li>`rule` - The rule that's using the function.</li><li>`documentInventory` - Provides access to resolved and unresolved documents, the $ref resolution graph, and other advanced properties.</li></ul>

 ```js